klezovics/webdev-bootcamp/HOMEWORK.md

 # JS
 ## Variables names
-- Understand which data types
+- Understand which variable types are valid and which are not

 ## Data storage and types